String Quintet (Bruckner): III. Adagio

-Fourth movement (Finale, Lebhaft bewegt)
+IV.
+Finale: Lebhaft bewegt

 "Certainly this finale is one of the strangest in Master's oeuvre.
-First of all, his key is completely veiled, but there is nothing to be assumed in Meister's sense of tonality except that it strives to return to the main key of the work." the Bruckner biographers Max Auer and August Göllerich declare and recommend the finale directly to the Adagio at the performance of the work The ¾-measure of the first movement is juxtaposed with the 4/4-measure of the final movement.
-Above a pulsating organ point D-flat, the quartet-containing main theme sounds in the second violin.
+First of all, his key is completely veiled, but there is nothing to be assumed in Meister's sense of tonality except that it strives to return to the main key of the work." the Bruckner biographers Max Auer and August Göllerich declare and recommend the finale directly to the Adagio at the performance of the work The 3/4-measure of the first movement is juxtaposed with the 4/4 measure of the final movement.
+Above a pulsating organ point D♭, the quartet-containing main theme sounds in the second violin.
 First viola and first violin respond with a sweeping melodic phrase.
-Striking is the frequent use of sixths in the Ländler-like eighth-note of the first viola, which is due to the line of the second violin and the violoncello of the first part and refers directly to the trio in Scherzo.
+Striking is the frequent use of sixths in the Ländler-like eighth-note of the first viola, which is due to the line of the second violin and the violoncello of the first part and refers directly to the trio in scherzo.
 An airy counterpart of the first violin pushes playfully unstoppable upwards.
 The actual implementation theme becomes the starting point of a fugue whose theme is contrasted with a striking triplet figure.
-Finally, the recapitulation follows in D-flat major.
+Finally, the recapitulation follows in D♭ major.
 The coda is a jubilant conclusion.